nf-core/rnaseq/docs/output.md

 * `star_rsem/<SAMPLE>.stat/`
   * `*.cnt`, `*.model`, `*.theta`: RSEM counts and statistics for each sample.
 * `star_rsem/log/`
-  * `*log`: STAR alignment report containing the mapping results summary.
+  * `*.log`: STAR alignment report containing the mapping results summary.

 </details>

 [RSEM](https://github.com/deweylab/RSEM) is a software package for estimating gene and isoform expression levels from RNA-seq data.
 It has been widely touted as one of the most accurate quantification tools for RNA-seq analysis.
 RSEM wraps other popular tools to map the reads to the genome (i.e. STAR, Bowtie2, HISAT2; STAR is used in this pipeline) which are then subsequently filtered relative to a transcriptome before quantifying at the gene- and isoform-level.
 Other advantages of using RSEM are that it performs both the alignment and quantification in a single package and its ability to effectively use ambiguously-mapping reads.

 You can choose to align and quantify your data with RSEM by providing the `--aligner star_rsem` parameter.

 > **NB:** Since RSEM performs the mapping as well as quantification there is no point in performing an additional quantification step with featureCounts when using `--aligner star_rsem`.